aws-samples/serverless-samples/queue-based-ingestion/python-cdk/README.md

 ```

-If you created CI/CD pipeline you will need to delete it as well, including all testing and deployment stacks created by the pipeline.
+If you created CI/CD pipeline, you will need to delete it as well, including all testing and deployment stacks created by the pipeline.
 Please note that actual stack names may differ in your case, depending on the pipeline stack name you used.

 ```bash
 cdk destroy apigw-queue-ingestion-cdk-pipeline/cdk-pipeline-deployment/app